ARMmbed/uvisor/docs/api/manual/UseCases.md

 An allocator for static memory cannot be destroyed during program execution.
 Attempting to do so will result in an error.

 An allocator for page-backed memory is bound to a process thread.
-It will be destroyed and its backing pages released only when the thread is destroyed as well.
+It must not be destroyed while the thread is still running.
 Other threads within the same process are not allowed to allocate inside the page-backed memory of another thread.
 However, they may of course write and read into the page-backed memory of another thread, but that thread must first allocate memory for it and pass the pointer to the other thread.